 ASUW Senate Meeting Governance

 All ASUW Senate Meetings shall be conducted in accordance with the most recent revision of Robert’s Rules of Order.

-In the event that Robert’s Rules of Order contradict the ASUW Constitution, By-Laws, and/or Rules and Procedures, the procedures outline in these documents shall take precedence over Robert’s Rules of Order.
+In the event that Robert’s Rules of Order contradict the ASUW Constitution, ASUW By-Laws, and/or ASUW Rules and Procedures, the procedures outline in these governing documents shall take precedence over Robert’s Rules of Order.

 ASUW Senate Meeting Attire